caam37830/default-project/README.md

 4. Fitting the SIR model to COVID-19 data
 5. Implementing a large-scale/high-performance version of the continuous model
 6. Modeling the appearance of a new strain which might re-infect recovered individuals
+7. A nice visualization relating to the project

 The variations proposed can be governed by interests of group members.
 E.g. if one member is interested in Bayesian hierarchical modeling, they might propose using PyStan to fit data.
 If one member is interested in PDEs, they might propose improvements to the continuous model.
 You might also propose replicating a computational experiment in a a paper related to this topic.
 In general, you should propose variations that will be fairly straightforward to implement, since you might start to drift into research territory otherwise.
 You do not need to be exhaustive - the point is just to try out a few different ideas.